-Thus, many people who are naturally introvert, will act as extroverts, even though it’s not their natural preference and it will cost them, in terms of the energy they expend.
+Thus, many people who are naturally introvert, will act as extroverts.
+This is the case even though it’s not their natural preference and it will cost them, in terms of the energy they expend.

 Research on introversion v extraversion

-This can be explained by neuro-science.
-The area of the brain called the amygdala (which controls emotions) is more sensitive in these high-reactive babies and may be so for the rest of that baby’s life.
+This can be explained by neuroscience.
+The area of the brain called the amygdala (which controls emotions) is more sensitive in these high-reactive babies.
+This may be so for the rest of that baby’s life.
 However, the neocortex and particularly the front cortex can soothe unwarranted fears.
 Therefore, if you are introvert, but have good social skills, the front cortex will calm your nerves and this can correlate with a decrease in activity in your amygdala.
-However, your amygdala will be suppressed, so you will still experience sensitivity in times of crisis and socialising for a long time will tire you out.
+However, your amygdala will be suppressed, so you will still experience sensitivity in times of crisis.
+In addition, socialising for a long time will tire you out.

 Introvert v Extravert leaders